ericchen321/guanxiongchen.io/index.md

 #### - Volunteering Student at UBC VCR (Verification, Control, Robotics Group)
 _from May 2020 to present at Dept. of Computer Science at UBC_

-Highlights: Physical simualation, reinforcement learning, ROS
+Highlights: Physics-based simualation, RL, ROS

  [Keep Reading](./tech-exp/vcr.md)